Remco28/folder_declutter/README.md

 ## Building from Source

 If you want to build the application from the source code, you'll need Python and the project's dependencies.
+The build process is intended for a **Windows environment**.

 1.  **Clone the repository:**
     ```sh